DrPeachy/ResumeSaver/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can create a new workspace
-4. as a user, I can view all of the grocery lists I've created in a single list
-5. as a user, I can add items to an existing grocery list
+4. as a user, I can either 1. upload existed resume into workspace for content extraction, or 2. directly add content to workspace
-6. as a user, I can cross off items in an existing grocery list
+5. as a user, I can export resume in desired format and style after finishing

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)
+* (6 points) React.js
+  * use React.js as the frontend framework

-* (5 points) Integrate user authentication
+* (2 points) Material UI
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+  * instead of bootstrap, I am willing to learn MUI for the finest look(tho it might be low performanced)
+  * I heard it has a steeper learning curve than bootstrap.
+So, 4 points for it
-* (4 points) Perform client side form validation using a JavaScript library
+  * it will include the front-end form validation
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+* (3 points) dotenv
+  * for Configuration Management

-* (5 points) vue.js
+* (5 points) NLP.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+  * external lib that used to recognizing content and fit them into schema class(since I am not good at AI or ML stuff, this might be challenging for me)
+* (3 points) PDF.js
+  * external lib that used to extract the content of PDF, which should be very hard to use

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+19 points total out of 10 required points (addtional points will __not__ count for extra credit)

 ## [Link to Initial Main Project File](app.mjs)